ubarsc/python-fmask/doc/source/index.rst

 ---------
 From `Sourceforge <https://sourceforge.net/projects/pythonfmask/files/>`_ or `BitBucket <https://bitbucket.org/chchrsc/python-fmask/downloads>`_.

-`Conda <http://conda.pydata.org/miniconda.html#miniconda>`_ packages for linux64 (other platforms to follow) are available under the 'rios' channel.
+`Conda <http://conda.pydata.org/miniconda.html#miniconda>`_ packages for linux64 and win64 (other platforms to follow) are available under the 'rios' channel.

 Issues
 ------